hashicorp/nomad/website/source/docs/drivers/qemu.html.md

 better performance.

-Virtualization provides the highest level of isolation for workloads that require additional security, and resources use is constrained by the Qemu hypervisor rather than the host kernel.
+Virtualization provides the highest level of isolation for workloads that require additional security, and resource use is constrained by the Qemu hypervisor rather than the host kernel.
 VM network traffic still flows through the host's interface(s).